hotosm/visualize-change/README.md

 Each app should crash on error, and will be picked up by `docker` and restarted.

-On start each app first installs missing deps (`yarn install`), and then starts.
+On start each app first installs missing deps (`yarn install`).

-All dockerized apps shadow `node_modules` folder to avoid native code problems (for example Electron installed on macOS wont run in docker).
+All dockerized apps shadow `node_modules` folder to avoid native code issues (for example Electron installed on macOS wont run in docker).

-All dockerized apps in dev mode run file watcher on `package.json` and re-install (`yarn install`) deps on changes to that file.
+All dockerized apps in dev mode run file watcher on `package.json` and re-install (`yarn install`) deps on changes to that file, in addition to running file watchers that should restart the dockerized app.

 ## offline renderer notes

-Exported `mp4` are stored in `./docker/data/capture` for now, mongodb (unused for now) data is stored in `./docker/data/db`.
-Both are docker shared volumes.
+Exported `mp4` are stored in `./docker/data/capture` (a docker data volume).

 Export flow is as follows: